Sputnik Engineering: History

 Sputnik Engineering AG was founded in 1991 as a spin-off to the engineering school in Biel, Switzerland, and introduced the first three-phase central inverter with fully digital controls and regulation to the market.

 The next technical innovation was the development of the first transformer-less inverter.

 In 2001, the subsidiary Sputnik Engineering GmbH was founded in Germany as a reaction to the considerable growth in demand for photovoltaic inverters.
 In 2006 the subsidiary in Spain was founded, 2007 the Italian subsidiary followed, 2008 France and 2011 China.
 Locations in Belgium, United Kingdom, Greece and Bulgaria were added successively.

+The company filed bankruptcy in 2014.